How Long Can Macaroni And Cheese Sit Out?

 3. Presence of Molds

 Mold is formed when moisture is present in food.
-Cheese, for example, forms bacteria colonies when it goes bad, making a delicious mac and cheese look like a blob of mold.
+Cheese, for example, forms bacteria colonies when it goes bad, making a delicious mac and cheese looks like a blob of mold.
 Mold is more common in homemade mac and cheese.

 4. Discoloration